Is Your Dog’s Diet Making Them Crazy?

 How TCM Can Influence Your Dog’s Behavior

-As I mentioned earlier, everything is either on the Yin (cold) side or Yang (hot) side, including your dog’s food.
+So, what is the best dog food for behavior problems?
+As I mentioned earlier, everything is either on the Yin (cold) side or Yang (hot energy) side, including the dog food.
 Every food has a specific energetic and function in both your dog’s health and his mind.
-Understanding and using the basics of TCM food therapy can help improve a dog’s behavior or make it worse.
+Understanding and using the basics of TCM food therapy can help improve an adult dog’s behavior or make it worse.

 There are foods that are more Yang or warming to the body and foods that are more Yin and cooling to the body.
-The energetics of a food will affect the energetics, behavior, and health of your dog.
-An energetically warming food will increase the internal heat and behavior of a dog, where a cooling food will decrease their heat and calm their behavior.
+The energetics of a type of food, even if these are healthy human foods for dogs, will affect your pup's energetics, behavior, and health.
+An energetically warming food will increase the internal heat and behavior of a dog, where a cooling foods for dogs will decrease their heat and calm their behavioral problem.

 Think about your over-reactive dog, he’s HOT!
 Go-go-go, bark-bark-bark.
-Feeding him a diet that is energetically hot or warming is going to increase his heat and activity, like adding kerosene to the fire.
-If you want to help your dog calm down and decrease his heat and overabundance of activity, you should feed him a cooling diet.
+Feeding him yang foods that are energetically hot or warming is going to increase his heat and activity, like adding kerosene to the fire.
+If you want to help your dog calm down and decrease his heat and overabundance of activity, you should feed him cooling food.

-An energetically cooling diet will help your dog internally cool down and mentally chill out.
+An energetically cooling food will help your dog internally cool down and mentally chill out.
 If he is hot, reactive, and cannot think, it is going to be hard for him to control his mind and learn new behaviors.
-Duck is a cooling protein and would be a good choice for an over-reactive dog.
-Beef is neutral, so would be another option.
+Duck is one of the cooling proteins for dogs and would be a good choice for an over-reactive pup.
+Beef is one of the neutral foods, so would be another option.
 Turkey, chicken, lamb, and venison are warming, therefore are not the best options for a hot dog.

 Warm and Cool Meats in Traditional Chinese Medicine